 - The Royal China of Bayswater — believe it or not, the dim sum here is BETTER than the dim sum in Hong Kong.
 Seriously.
 The queues here are scary so try to score the first-sittings otherwise you may face a long wait (especially during the Sunday lunch-brunch scrum).

 - Yauatcha, Soho London — super posh and fusion dim sums that are delicious.
 Highly recommend the venison puffs.

 - Bentley’s in Piccadilly for oysters and in particular, for their oyster croque monsieur.

 - For great Indian food: Cinnamon Kitchen for posh Indian, Dishoom (by Carnaby or the one near Kings Cross) for seriously yummy and moderately priced Indian, and finally Khan’s on Westbourne Grove for delicious affordable Indian.

-- Manti by Mike and Ollie and Tatami Ramen (for wonderful chicken gyozas) located under the arches in Flat Iron Square off Union Street in Southwark (near Borough Market).
+- Manti by Mike and Ollie (sadly, this is now CLOSED!!!) and Tatami Ramen (for wonderful chicken gyozas) located under the arches in Flat Iron Square off Union Street in Southwark (near Borough Market).

 - City Caphe on Ironmonger Lane and Moi An on Fetter Lane for Vietnamese food (note: weekday lunch hours only)

 - Pique Nique has consistency issue but it has improved in my standing after multiple visits.
 Famous for their tasting menu based on a Bresse chicken (I would agree!), I would also add that they do amazing French style mushroom omelettes for breakfast.
 (Note: it does depend on the chef — sometimes, the omelette is almost spiritually light and amazing.
 Unfortunately, it was also (just once) an uneventful simple and ordinary omelette.)